hungkhoon/hungkhoon.github.io/_posts/2023-12-31-gradientless-emnlp2023.markdown

 The author proposed the following strategies:
 * Perform efficient fine-tuning on a *small language model (SLM)*.
 * *Transfer* the task-specific characteristics from the fine-tuned SLM to a pre-trained large language model (LLM).
-* Use a minutuarized version of the LLM called the *bridge model* to fine-tune the parameter-efficient mode to work together with the LLM.
+* Use a minituarized version of the LLM called the *bridge model* to fine-tune the parameter-efficient model to work together with the LLM.

 The contributions of this work are as follows:
 * A gradient-free method to adapt parameter-efficient modules learned in SLM to a LLM.